What is a Personal Loan?

 Debt Consolidation

-Debt consolidation personal loans are usually taken out to resolve all of your debts and put them into one.
+Debt consolidation personal loans are usually taken out to resolve and put all your debts into one.
 That takes the pressure off your shoulders and allows you to pay one fixed monthly installment rather than multiple.
 It simplifies your debt payments significantly and usually comes with a medium interest rate.
 Also See: The Loans Guide

 What are the Interest Rates and Fees?

-Since most of these loans are unsecured, the interest rates will be quite high.
+Since most of these loans are unsecured, the interest rates will be pretty high.
 If you want to cut down on your interest rates, you’ll need a good credit score, deposit, or collateral.
-Higher loans have lower interest rates, meaning that if you want to cut down on interest, you should borrow more money.
+Higher loans have lower interest rates, meaning you should borrow more money to cut down on interest.
 The loan APR varies based on the issuer.
-Since banks and other financial institutions always issue these types of loans, the APR and interest rates are up to them.
+Since banks and other financial institutions always issue these loans, the APR and interest rates are up to them.

 PRO Tip